damurashov/MadCV/README.md

-- Working in a wide variety of projects, including the "crown jewel" named Geoscan Autopilot; both as a part of a development team, and solo (that regards the small ones) ;
+- Working in a wide variety of projects, including the "crown jewel" named Geoscan Autopilot; both as a part of a development team, and solo (that regards the small ones)
-- Developing device drivers ;
+- Developing device drivers
-- Developing, implementing, and maintaining various pieces of firmware, primarily related to inter/intra vehicle communication;
+- Developing, implementing, and maintaining various pieces of firmware, primarily related to inter/intra vehicle communication
-- Developing / maintaining firmware for auxiliary UAV modules,
+- Developing / maintaining firmware for auxiliary UAV modules and service equipment

 # Experience, skills, and personal features